LearningOS/os-lectures/lecture21/ref.md

 ```

  * Non-leaf-future
-    * The bulk of an async program will consist of non-leaf-futures, which are a kind of pause-able computation.
+    * The bulk of an async program will consist of non-leaf-futures, which are a kind of pause-able computation
-    * Non-leaf-futures represents a *set of operations*.
+    * Non-leaf-futures represents a *set of operations*

 ```rust
 // Non-leaf-future